5 Ways to Fix An iPhone Keeps Asking for Apple ID Password after iOS 14/13 Update

-The iPhone keeps asking for Apple ID password error is an old bug, it usually happens when iPhone fails to download or update apps or there's an account setting problem within your iCloud, iMessage, FaceTime or App Store.
+The iPhone keeps asking for Apple ID password error is an old bug but it still exists from time to time, it usually happens when iPhone fails to download or update apps or there's an account setting problem within your iCloud, iMessage, FaceTime or App Store.

-Generally, there are 6 solutions to try once your iPhone X keeps Asking for Apple ID password.
+Generally, there are 6 solutions to try once your iPhone keeps Asking for Apple ID password.

 - 1. Restart iPhone